iamEzaz/baribhara/backend/README.md

 #Copyright (c) 2025 Ezazul Islam

-# Baribhara Backend Microservices Architecture
+# Baribhara Backend Modular Architecture

 ## 🏗️ Architecture Overview

-Baribhara is a comprehensive property management system built with a scalable microservices architecture, specifically designed for the Bangladesh market.
-The system supports both caretakers and tenants, allowing users to manage properties, handle rent payments, and maintain comprehensive records.
+Baribhara is a comprehensive property management system built with a modular architecture, specifically designed for the Bangladesh market.
+The system combines the benefits of microservices with the simplicity of a monolith, featuring all business logic as modules in a single NestJS application with a high-performance Go API Gateway.

 ## 🚀 Quick Start